ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 component identifiers of the component boxes it traverses.

 .. image:: backpack/moore-description.png

-To define our Moore machine, we'll first define a partial Moore machine (where the transition function is partial), and then make it total by adding a sink state (and sink output) which all missing transitions go to.

 Formally, we define the partial Moore machine corresponding to a unit identifier as follows: